 What steps can be taken to improve interactions between offshore wind and other marine sectors?

-Offshore wind will increasingly interact with other marine sectors and stakeholders as deployment in Scottish waters trebles over the next five years The fishing industry is perhaps the most crucial stakeholder, in terms of breadth of interaction and potential to impact on construction and operation of offshore wind projects, and our members would welcome additional alignment of marine polices with the Scottish Government’s ambitions for increased deployment of offshore wind.
+Offshore wind will increasingly interact with other marine sectors and stakeholders as deployment in Scottish waters trebles over the next five years with the construction of the Neart Na Goithe, Moray East and SeaGreen projects.
+The fishing industry is perhaps the most crucial stakeholder, in terms of breadth of interaction and potential to impact on construction and operation of offshore wind projects, and our members would welcome additional alignment of marine polices with the Scottish Government’s ambitions for increased deployment of offshore wind.

 How could a competitive market framework that promotes the development of floating wind be developed whilst still retaining value for money for the consumer?

+[To be updated in light of the new CfD consultation]

 Considering the currently available literature and analysis, what do you consider a successful offshore wind industry in Scotland in the future would look like?